 An Industry Placement Coordinator ensures a student is ‘work ready’ using a skills-based assessment, and then helps focus their contribution via workplace visits and the use of dedicated administrative software.
 In return for hosting a student, employers not only gain access to a pool of motivated potential future employees but also receive free mentoring training, as well as free access to some of the courses in the college’s staff training provision, in subjects ranging from first aid to team work.

 Adam Brown: Work experience at our Energy Skills Centre with Morgan Sindall

-Adam Brown, is currently a student at our East Coast College Great Yarmouth campus and studying for a BTEC Level 3 in Energy Engineering.
+Adam Brown is a student at our East Coast College Great Yarmouth campus, studying for a BTEC Level 3 in Energy Engineering.
 As part of a bid to inspire more people into construction, Morgan Sindall’s work experience programme has placed students on projects close to both their location and career pathway.

 “Tom the site manager at Morgan Sindall got in contact with my tutor to enquire about work experience placements.
 He then spoke to a number of students and we put our names forward.
 After an interview, we got feedback about how we performed and I was lucky enough to secure a two week placement on site at the Energy Skills Centre project in Lowestoft.”

 Adam was on site for two weeks, with the placement days tailored to fit around his ongoing college course.

 “I’m studying two days a week at college so I’ve been very keen to get as much work experience as possible – I’ve already completed four work experience placements and so getting the opportunity with Morgan Sindall helped me to continue to progress my knowledge and experience across different industries.”